psf/the-invisibles/readme.md

 Our aim is to highlight voices of the underrepresented group members of the Python community.

-The PyPodCats team consists of:
+The PyPodcats team consists of:

 - Cheuk Ting Ho
 - Georgi Ker